-- Names, addresses, and phone numbers, including home, work, cell, and fax numbers - Notes about work schedules - Phone tree and/or email address list - Priority list of who should be contacted in case of an emergency or unexpected development - Best time of day and method to contact each person
+- Names, addresses, email addresses, text and phone numbers, including home, work, cell, and fax numbers - Notes about work schedules - Phone tree and/or email address list - Priority list of who should be contacted in case of an emergency or unexpected development - Best time of day and method to contact each person

-Here are some tips from other patients on creating your contact lists:
+Here are some tips from other patients on creating contact lists:

-- Use a one-page, clear plastic business card holder and insert cards.
-Create cards for people and service providers who do not have printed cards.
-There is a sample one-page business card holder in your Discharge Binder. - Type up your list on a computer and save the file.
-Print out a copy so it is handy when you need it.
+- Create a contact list in your cell phone. - Use a 1-page, clear plastic business card holder.
+Create cards for contacts who do not have printed cards. - Type up your list on a computer and save the file.
+Print out a copy so it is handy when you need it. - There are many apps that can help you organize this information and keep it on your phone.
+One example is the ICE (In Case of Emergency).